-A statute of limitations is a common feature of the United States legal system that limits the amount of time someone can be held accountable for a certain action.
+A statute of limitations is a common feature of the United States legal system.
+It limits the amount of time someone can be held accountable for something.
 Debt collection is no different.
-Your creditors and the subsequent collectors and debt buyers only have a certain amount of time that they can file suits to collect on a debt.
+Creditors, collectors, and debt buyers only have a certain amount of time that they can file suits to collect on a debt.

-The information below can help you understand how long collectors can pursue you and what they (and you) can do that may extend that time.
-If you have questions or need help handling debt to get a collector off your back, call us or complete the form to the right to get started.
+The information below can help you understand how long collectors can pursue you.
+It also explains what they (and you) can do that may extend that time.

-Every state has different rules for the number of years a debt collector can pursue payment through the courts.
-The maximum is 15 years, but the specific number of years is set by the state.
-It is also contingent on the type of contract that was made to take on the debt.
+Every state has different rules on the number of years that a debt collector can pursue payment through the courts.
+The maximum is 15 years, but the specific number is set by each state.
+It is also depends on the type of contract that created the debt.

-If you’re curious about that specific statutes in your state, Bankrate has a helpful table that shows the 4 types of statutes of limitations in each state.
+If you’re curious about the specific statutes in your state, Bankrate has a helpful table that shows the 4 types of statutes of limitations in each state.

-This is where things can get complicated, because the way the law is written, you can actually do things – i.e. take certain actions – that reset the clock for the statute of limitations.
+This is where things can get complicated.
+Because of the way the law is written, you can actually do things – i.e. take certain actions – that reset the clock.
 That means the collector has more time to sue you and ask the courts to make you pay – through things like wage or tax refund garnishment.

-Here are three things you can do that reset the statute, depending on where you live:
+Here are three things you can do that may reset the statute, depending on where you live:

 The first two are where most people get caught.
 The collector gets you on the phone and you tell them, “Yes, the debt is mine, but I’m not going to pay because…”

-You’ve reset the clock and now the collector has more time to use garnishment and other court-provided actions to make you pay.
+You’ve just reset the clock.
+Now the collector has more time to use garnishment and other court-ordered enforcement actions to make you pay.
 And for those consumers that just make a partial payment to get a collector to shut up, you’re actually not doing yourself any favors either.
 Keep in mind, the statute of limitations can be up to 15 years, but sometimes it’s only three.

 Note that a cease and desist letter to a collector does not necessarily acknowledge a debt as yours.
-So by the FDCPA regulations, you can send the letter that stops any further contact from a collector.
+So, by the FDCPA regulations, you can send the letter that stops any further contact from a collector.
 You simply tell them that you do not acknowledge the debt and wish them to cease all further contact.
-If they contact you again except through the courts, they violate the FDCPA and you can seek compensation for collector harassment.
+If they contact you again except through the courts, they violate the FDCPA.
+You can seek compensation for collector harassment.

-So basically, the way the law is written, a collector can still try to collect even after the statute of limitations expires.
+The way the law is written, a collector can still try to collect even after the statute of limitations expires.
 They just can’t use the courts or the U.S. legal system to do it.
-So instead, they try everything they can to get you to pay even though the law says you’re no longer legally obligated – and they’re certainly not going to tell you the statute expired, so it’s up to you to know when it does.
+Instead, they try everything they can to get you to pay even though the law says you’re no longer legally obligated.
+And they won’t tell you that the statute expired, so it’s up to you to know when it does!